 That left Christchurch demolition zones & rebuild zones open for a new mayor & councillors.
 Recycled Labour MP & mayoral candidate Dalziel had no competition.
 Parker's "A Team," those who'd supported Marryatt's $68 000 pay rise in 2012, wouldn't survive the next Council election.
 Public protestors had bayed for their blood in 2012.

-Parker & Marryatt were arrogant, overpaid, divisive sell outs.
-On their watch, Marryatt & Parker did huge damage to Canterbury democracy: Pre quakes, supporting the usurping of ECAN by appointed Crown managers (elected managers sacked) controlled by appointed dame Bazley, allowing greedy dairy farmers to overuse Canterbury Plains waters.
-Sell outs Parker & Marryatt bought Auckland's Ellerslie Flower Show for $3m, a loss maker (Weekend Press 3-4.08.13) & bought crap CBD properties from bankrupt Henderson.
+On their watch, Parker & Marryatt & Parker did huge damage to Canterbury democracy: Pre quakes, supporting the usurping of ECAN by appointed Crown managers (elected managers sacked) controlled by appointed dame Bazley, allowing greedy dairy farmers to overuse Canterbury Plains waters.
+Parker & Marryatt had bought Auckland's Ellerslie Flower Show for $3m, a loss maker (Weekend Press 3-4.08.13) & had bought crap CBD properties from bankrupt Henderson.

 Parker said he was exhausted & Marryatt was on leave, not fronting up to ratepayers again, after giving Council workers 10 days extra paid leave per year, post quakes.